Improved Receivers for Optical Wireless OFDM: An Information Theoretic Perspective: Concluding Remarks

 From an information theoretic perspective, this paper investigates improved receivers of ACO-OFDM and related optical wireless OFDM schemes.
 We obtain the following conclusions. \begin{itemize} \item For IID complex Gaussian inputs, the maximum achievable gain of improved receivers is $1/4$ bits per channel use at high SNR, which is equivalent to a gain of $1.5$ dB in optical SNR (or $3$ dB in electrical SNR); as SNR decreases, the maximum achievable SNR gain of improved receivers decreases monotonically to a non-zero low-SNR limit, which is equivalent to an information rate gain of $36.3\%$.

-\item For constellations such as QAM and PSK, the maximum achievable gain of improved receivers can be roughly approximated by that in the case of IID complex Gaussian inputs. \end{itemize} These conclusions imply that improved receivers may reduce the gap to channel capacity significantly at low-to-moderate SNR.
+\item For constellations such as QAM and PSK, the maximum achievable gain of improved receivers, either in information rate or in optical/electrical SNR, can be roughly approximated by that in the case of IID complex Gaussian inputs. \end{itemize} These conclusions imply that improved receivers may reduce the gap to channel capacity significantly at low-to-moderate SNR.
 We also give an exact characterization as well as a clear interpretation on the performance of the genie receiver as a performance upper bound for improved receivers.

 Finally, we remark that an important future research direction is design and information theoretic limits of improved receivers in optical intensity channels with time dispersion (caused by, e.g., the limited bandwidth of the light-emitting diode).
 In the presence of time dispersion, the structure of the ACO-OFDM signal described in Section II-B cannot be utilized directly at the receiver, so that several existing improved receivers are not applicable.